A man writing on a notebook

 Granted, at the beginning, you will have to work to sustain your new life.
 If you are living on less, you would not need to earn as much as before.
 That translates to potentially less work and more free time.

-This also means you will have more time to spend on hobbies, learning new skills or cultivating a new path for yourself.
+This also means you will have more time to spend on hobbies, learn new skills, or cultivate a new path for yourself.
 Many van lifers have active outdoor hobbies.
 Even if you don’t, you can still nourish a personal project in your own time.

 Opportunities for personal growth

 Many van dwellers emphasize the chances for personal growth on the road: learning useful skills, overcoming challenges, staying open-minded, and coping with uncertainty.
 However, we believe that this is not exclusive to van life.
-You can have personal growth anywhere, anytime, in a house, an apartment, or a mobile home.
+You can grow personally anywhere, anytime, in a house, an apartment, or a mobile home.

 Rather, in van life, it’s said that you have little choice but to grow.
-Before you can move into a van, you must decide the most valuable things to keep, and what to get rid of.
-To stay within budget building out your van, and living costs, you will have to get handy, learn some basic repairs, acquire wilderness survival skills, etc.
+Before moving into a van, you must decide the most valuable things to keep and what to eliminate.
+To stay within budget, building out your van and living costs, you will have to get handy, learn some basic repairs, acquire wilderness survival skills, etc.

 Van life will push you to the edge of your comfort zone and beyond it.
 The entire process is an uncomfortable learning curve that forces you to grow.
-Many types of people relish the challenge because it means having the chance to build a new type of life.
+Many people relish the challenge because it means having the chance to build a new type of life.
+A time to reinvent themselves.

 Would that be something you would want for yourself?

-How van life can be more challenging than living in a house?
+How can life in a van be more challenging than living in a house?

 Don’t let the Instagram hashtags fool you – van life is not easy.
-Living in a house or an apartment is way more comfortable and potentially safer than living in a van – that’s why the majority prefer it.
+Living in a house or an apartment is way more comfortable and potentially safer than living in a van – that’s why most prefer it.

 In a van, you must always clean up after yourself.
 No leaving the dishes in the sink.
 Being economical with food, water, and power helps stretch your budget and keeps you going longer.
 Going to the bathroom needs preparation and planning.
 You likely cannot shower as often as you like.

-Love to sip some coffee in sight of a spectacular mountain top?
-It takes at least 30 minutes to set up and break down camp.
-Internet connection can be hit-and-miss outside of metropolitan areas.
+Would you love to sip coffee while admiring a spectacular mountain top?
+Setting up and dismantling camp takes at least 30 minutes, and the Internet connection can be hit-and-miss outside of metropolitan areas.

-Planning an efficient route to save as much money as possible is a meticulous and hands-on task – Google Maps and common GPS do not cut it.
-You will need to have a plan in case of theft, breakdowns, and medical emergencies in the middle of nowhere.
+Planning an efficient route to save money is a meticulous and hands-on task.
+Google Maps and common GPS do not cut it.
+You will need to have a plan in case of theft, breakdowns, or medical emergencies in the middle of nowhere.

 You will be at the mercy of nature.
-Sleeping in nature, parking lots, or campgrounds, you do not have much control over outside noise and light.
-While a lakeside is a soothing place to fall asleep at, birds chirping in the early morning can be deafening.
+Sleeping in nature, parking lots, or campgrounds, you have little control over outside noise and light.
+While a lakeside is a soothing place to fall asleep, birds chirping in the early morning can be deafening.
 Be mindful of pest seasons, such as mosquitoes and blackflies on the East Coast.

-In short, you must be comfortable with discomfort, makeshift, and constant strategizing.
-The other side of exploration is uncertainty, which can be anxiety producing for the uninitiated.
+In short, you must become comfortable with discomfort, makeshift strategies, and constant strategizing.
+The other side of exploration is uncertainty, which can cause stress and anxiety for the uninitiated.

 How to Keep Van Life Cheap

-Start with the basics: start with a build as basic as possible and add more bells and whistles as you go along to spread out the costs.
+Start with the basics: Start with a build-out that is as basic as possible, adding more bells and whistles as you go along to spread out the costs.

-Go slow: drive less, drive slowly, use cruise control to maintain a consistent speed, and avoid driving on windy days.
-Doing so will save money on fuel.
-Compared to the West Coast, the East Coast is best for shorter drive times, with pockets of civilizations closer together.
-You will get more power stations and Wi-Fi access in the East.
+Go slow: Drive less, drive slowly, use cruise control to maintain a consistent speed, and avoid driving on windy days.
+This will save you money on fuel.
+Compared to the West Coast, the East Coast is best for shorter drive times.
+With pockets of civilizations closer together, you will find more power stations and Wi-Fi access in the East.

-Go for freebies: Learn about cost-saving tips like where to park for a few days such as staying on free campsites in national/state parks.
+Go for freebies: Learn cost-saving tips, such as where to park for a few days and where to stay at free national parks or campsites.

-Be self-sustained: save money on living expenses by cooking 99% of your meals, keeping food in a cooler, having plans for showering, and going to the bathroom in the wild (you must practice Leave No Trace policies to protect nature).
+Be self-sustained: To save money on living expenses, cook 99% of your meals, keep food in a cooler, plan for showering, and use the bathroom in the wild (you must practice Leave No Trace policies to protect nature).

 Find cheap gas: get cheaper gas by pumping from stations away from highways to get cheaper prices and use tools like GasBuddy.

-Inexpensive storage locations: learn about the different types of storage facilities for the things you leave behind.
+Inexpensive storage locations: learn about the different storage facilities for the things you leave behind.

 Join loyalty programs: get discounts on campgrounds and park passes.